wp-plugins/smart-email-alerts/readme.txt

 = Can I use it on multiple domains? =

-Sure, the only thing you have to do then is setup a different account for each domain.
+Sure, the only thing you have to do is setup a different account for each domain.
 You'll get a separate API key for each domain then.

 = I have an idea for a feature, could you please add that? =

-We'd love it hear your thoughts on additional features and improvements.
+We'd love to hear your thoughts on additional features and improvements.
 You can reach us anytime at [hello@followistic.com](mailto:hello@followistic.com).

 == Screenshots ==